 Lipsync

-Pixverse Lipsync is the speed and cost champion for talking head videos — priced at 6 credits per second of output, it makes high-volume production affordable at any scale.
-A 10-second clip costs just 60 credits compared to Kling LipSync's fixed 17 credits (cheaper only for very short clips) and OmniHuman's premium pricing.
+Pixverse Lipsync is the speed champion for talking head videos — billed per second of output, it makes high-volume production fast at any scale.
+For very short clips, Pixverse can finish faster than Kling LipSync's per-job model; for longer clips, Kling becomes the more efficient choice.
 The quality trade-off is real: Pixverse produces lip movements that look "good enough" for social media and web content, but lack the anatomical precision of Kling or the ultra-realism of OmniHuman.
-If you need 10+ talking head clips for a content series, educational course, or multi-language localization, Pixverse is the only model that makes the math work.
+If you need 10+ talking head clips for a content series, educational course, or multi-language localization, Pixverse is the only model that scales without compounding render time per clip.

 Add an Image node with your portrait, an Audio node with speech (ElevenLabs TTS, Minimax Speech HD, or an uploaded recording), and connect both to a Tool node with "Pixverse Lipsync" selected.
 This three-node pipeline — Image + Audio → Tool — is the standard talking head setup on Martini, identical for all lipsync models.
 The same portrait and audio files can be connected to OmniHuman or Kling LipSync nodes for instant quality comparison without re-uploading any assets.

-The cost advantage compounds dramatically with multilingual localization.
+The speed advantage compounds dramatically with multilingual localization.
 Generate TTS audio tracks in English (ElevenLabs), Chinese (Minimax Speech), Spanish, Japanese, etc., and feed each audio to Pixverse with the same portrait.
 The character's face stays identical across all languages — only the mouth movements change to match the new audio.
-A 30-second clip localized into 5 languages: 5 TTS generations (~50 credits per language via ElevenLabs) + 5 Pixverse generations (180 credits each) = ~1,150 credits total for a fully localized talking head video.
-This same workflow with OmniHuman would cost several times more, making Pixverse the only realistic option for global content operations.
+A 30-second clip localized into 5 languages takes 5 TTS generations plus 5 Pixverse renders, all parallelizable on the canvas.
+The same workflow with OmniHuman would take significantly longer per clip, making Pixverse the most practical option for global content operations.

 A practical production workflow: draft all talking head clips in Pixverse for rapid script iteration and stakeholder review, then re-generate the final approved clips in Kling LipSync or OmniHuman for delivery quality.
 Because all three models use the same Image + Audio → Tool pipeline on Martini, "upgrading" is as simple as changing the Tool node's model selection — your portrait and audio stay connected.
 This draft-in-Pixverse, deliver-in-Kling approach captures Pixverse's speed for iteration and Kling's quality for the final deliverable.